fabiohaifa/Jobsity/readme.md

 *{CODE}* is the stock market share code like: **AMZN.US** or **AAPL.US**

-The bot will write - just for you - the value of the stock market share after last day close!
+The bot will write the value of the stock market share after last day close!
+All bot responses will not storage in the database

 ## Technical Approach